gomorpheus/morpheus-apidoc/source/includes/_approvals.md

 Parameter | Description
 --------- | -----------
-ID | ID of the approval
+id | ID of the approval

 ## Get a Specific Approval Item